 Electrical Protective Equipment Standard (§ 1910.137)

-Employers must certify that the electrical protective equipment used by their employees have passed the tests specified in paragraphs (b)(2)(viii), (b)(2)(ix), and (b)(2)(xi) of the standard.
+Employers must certify that the electrical protective equipment used by their workers have passed the tests specified in paragraphs (b)(2)(viii), (b)(2)(ix), and (b)(2)(xi) of the Standard.
 The certification must identify the equipment that passed the tests and the dates of the tests.
-This provision ensures that electrical protective equipment is reliable and safe for employee use and will provide adequate protection against electrical hazards.
-In addition, certification enables OSHA to determine Start Printed Page 54310if employers are in compliance with the equipment-testing requirements of the standard.
+This provision ensures that electrical protective equipment is reliable and safe for worker use and will provide adequate protection against electrical hazards.
+In addition, certification enables OSHA to determine if employers are in compliance with the equipment testing requirements of the Standard.

 Electric Power Generation, Transmission, and Distribution Standard (§ 1910.269)

-This provision requires employers to certify that each employee received the training specified in paragraph (a)(2) of the standard.
-Employers must provide certification after an employee demonstrates proficiency in the work practices involved.
+This provision requires employers to certify that each worker has received the training specified in paragraph (a)(2) of the Standard.
+Employers must provide certification after a worker demonstrates proficiency in the work practices involved.

-The training conducted under paragraph (a)(2) of the standard must ensure that: Employees are familiar with the safety-related work practices, safety procedures, and other procedures, as well as any additional safety requirements in the standard that pertain to their respective job assignments; employees are familiar with any other safety practices, including applicable emergency procedures (such as pole top and manhole rescue), addressed specifically by this standard that relate to their work and are necessary for their safety; and qualified employees have the skills and techniques necessary to distinguish exposed live parts from other parts of electric equipment, can determine the nominal voltage of the exposed live parts, know the minimum approach distances specified by the standard for voltages when exposed to them, and understand the proper use of special precautionary techniques, personal protective equipment, insulating and shielding materials, and insulated tools for working on or near exposed and energized parts of electric equipment.
+The training conducted under paragraph (a)(2) of the Standard must ensure that: workers are familiar with the safety-related work practices, safety procedures, and other procedures, as well as any additional safety requirements in the Standard that pertain to their respective job assignments; workers are familiar with any other safety practices, including applicable emergency procedures (such as pole top and manhole rescue), addressed specifically by this Standard that relate to their work and are necessary for their safety; and qualified workers have the skills and techniques necessary to distinguish exposed live parts from other parts of electric equipment, can determine the nominal voltage of the exposed live parts, know the minimum approach distances specified by the standard for voltages when exposed to them, and understand the proper use of special precautionary techniques, personal protective equipment, insulating and shielding materials, and insulated tools for working on or near exposed and energized parts of electric equipment.

-Employees must receive additional training or retraining if: the supervision and annual inspections required by the standard indicate that they are not complying with the required safety-related work practices; new technology or equipment, or revised procedures, require the use of safety-related work practices that differ from their usual safety practices; and they use safety-related work practices that are different than their usual safety practices while performing job duties.
+Workers must receive additional training or retraining if: The supervision and annual inspections required by the Standard indicate that they are not complying with the required safety-related work practices; new technology or equipment, or revised procedures, require the use of safety-related work practices that differ from their usual safety practices; and they use safety-related work practices that are different than their usual safety practices while performing job duties.

-The training requirements of this standard inform employees of the safety hazards of electrical exposure and provide them with the understanding required to minimize these safety hazards.
-In addition, employees received proper training in safety-related work practices, safety procedures, and other safety requirements specified in the standard.
-The required training, therefore, provides information to employees that enables them to recognize how and where electrical exposures occur, and what steps to take, including work practices, to limit such exposure.
-The certification requirement specified by paragraph (a)(2)(vii) of the standard helps employers monitor the training their employees received and helps OSHA determine if employers provided the required training to their employees.
+The training requirements of the Standard inform workers of the safety hazards of electrical exposure and provide them with the understanding required to minimize these safety hazards.
+In addition, workers must receive proper training in safety-related work practices, safety procedures, and other safety requirements specified in the Standard.
+The required training, therefore, provides information to workers that enable them to recognize how and where electrical exposures occur, and what steps to take, including work practices, to limit such exposure.
+The certification requirement specified by paragraph (a)(2)(vii) of the Standard helps employers monitor the training their workers received and helps OSHA determine if employers provided the required training to their workers.